 Inclusion: We believe in the importance of recognising, listening to and elevating the voices of those who might not otherwise be heard.
 We recognise that we have a responsibility to champion and amplify the voices of marginalised demographics, identities and communities, and aim to ensure our programming always reflects this commitment to diversity and inclusivity.

-Accessibility: We recognise that women and non-binary writers may face obstacles to accessing our events and activities, so we prioritise making our programming as affordable and accessible as possible, along with creating an online community of free-to-access resources, opportunities, advice and support.
+Accessibility: We recognise that trans, non-binary, gender non-conforming and women writers may face obstacles to accessing our events and activities, so we prioritise making our programming as affordable and accessible as possible, along with creating an online community of free-to-access resources, opportunities, advice and support.

-Social Change: We recognise many aspects of the current status quo as opppresive to women and non-binary writers, especially those from marginalised demographics, identities and communities.
+Social Change: We recognise many aspects of the current status quo as oppressive, especially for those from marginalised demographics, identities and communities.
 It is our responsibility to challenge this status quo, provide an alternative to it, and support those who are hurt and disempowered by it.
 We commit to using our platform and privilege responsibly.